Chair: Professor Peter Tumulty

 Professors: Ronald Begley, John Izzi

-Assistant Professors: Alicia Jaramillo, Katherine E. Kirby, Crystal L’Hôte, R. Michael Olson, Lara Ostaric
+Assistant Professors: Crystal L’Hôte, Lara Ostaric

-Philosophy has always been considered as the endeavor to escape from ignorance and to investigate the meaning of nature, of self and of reality as a whole.
+Philosophy has always been considered as the endeavor to escape from ignorance and to investigate the significance of nature, of self and of reality as a meaningful whole.
 Of course, philosophy is not alone in wanting to escape from ignorance; other disciplines, natural, social and literary, share that desire.
 But philosophy attempts to take a more comprehensive view, and for over two millennia philosophers have sought the type of understanding that leads to wisdom.
 Their ideas have become the very roots of the great social, political, educational, economic, literary, and scientific movements of every age.
 Thus, philosophy includes as one of its tasks a consideration of the presuppositions of other academic disciplines as well as the presuppositions of our fundamental social practices.
-This is one reason why it is viewed as an essential component of a truly liberal education.
+This is one reason why philosophy is viewed as an essential component of a truly liberal education.

 For those students who wish to deepen their knowledge of the subject, electives are offered to acquaint them with the history, development, methods, and content of nearly the entire range of philosophy.